logaretm/vee-validate/docs/content/tutorials/best-practices.md

 }
 ```

-The performance implications for this might be negligible for most cases, however for large form schemas this can be helpful to avoid the default behavior of deep reactive conversion.
+The performance implications for this might be negligible for most cases, however, for large form schemas, this can be helpful to avoid the default behavior of deep reactive conversion.